vkandamath/TickerTrack/README.md

 # TickerTrack
 A chrome extension that aggregates financial news from Yahoo Finance in realtime.
 This extension allows users to add and delete stocks as they wish.
-Links in red are new.
-Links in white have been visited.
+Acts as a great financial news aggregator for those who would like to see stories presented in a ticker.
+Alerts the users of new stories through flashing, red headlines and Chrome desktop notifications.

 ## Get up and running
 1. After downloading source files, go to "chrome://extensions/" in chrome browser.